pga2rn/IB-DTM_framework/docs/types/rsu.md

 # Distributed trust management

-The dtm subfolder contains the data structure used for the simulation.
+The dtm subfolder contains the definition of data structure used for the simulation.

 ## RSU